stephengold/Minie/README.md

                 = CollisionShapeFactory.createVhacdShape(modelRoot, p, null);

-The V-HACD algorithm may be costly to run, but in many applications it can be run during the build process.
+The V-HACD algorithm may be costly to run, but in many applications it can be run during the build process and stored in J3O format.
 At runtime, the resulting shape will be far more efficient than a comparable `GImpactCollisionShape`.